IgniteUI/igniteui-xplat-docs/doc/en/components/spreadsheet-overview.md

 </code-view>

 <div class="divider--half"></div>

+Deliver true Excel-like spreadsheet experiences, fast - with zero dependencies on Excel.
+Create financial reports and dashboards, budgeting and forecasting models, scientific, engineering, healthcare, education, science lab notebooks, and more.

+Create custom spreadsheets, advanced grids, dashboards, reports, and data input forms with the comprehensive API

+Leverage the powerful, high-speed calculation engine for your most complex calculations

+Import and export your most demanding Excel `.xls`, `.xlsx` spreadsheets

 ## Dependencies
 When installing the $Platform$ spreadsheet component, the core and excel package must also be installed.